monde-lointain/monotone_chain_c/README.md

 C implementation of the monotone chain convex hull solver.
 The solver takes a raw binary array of 2D points, consisting of signed 32-bit integers as input.
 Sample input files consisting of random points can be generated using pointgen.c.

 ## Building
-The solver and the point generation utility can be built by compiling `monotone_chain.c` and 'pointgen.c', respectively.
-It can be built for Windows or any POSIX-compliant platform supporting C99.
+The solver and the point generation utility can be built by compiling `monotone_chain.c` and `pointgen.c`, respectively.
+The programs can be built for Windows or any POSIX-compliant platform supporting C99.
+An example Makefile is provided, targeting Windows with the LLVM toolchain.

 The required memory for the program is 8 gigabytes by default, but can be overridden by defining MAX_MEMORY in the compilation flags.
-An example Makefile is provided, targeting Windows with the LLVM toolchain.

 ## Current Limitations
 - The program does not currently check for degenerate edges.
 Arrays of densely clustered points will get errors when being evaluated.